fcitil/EcoSphere/README.md

 # EcoSpere

-An application for developing awareness among users
+An application for developing environmental awareness among users

 -->About App
 <table><tr>